 It is recommended that friendly messages are exchanged with playing partners at the start of a game/tournament and that such friendly exchanges continue throughout, until conclusion.
 Being generous in defeat and modest in victory are commendable virtues!

 It is expected that players will decide the moves for themselves.
+However the use of any notes (from previous or current games), sources of information (like chess books, chess databases, etc) or advice (from chess engine ) is allowed for cc players!
 It is unacceptable behaviour to have someone else play your games (for instance playing “mirror games” is not acceptable).
 The whole ICCF ratings and titles system relies on the assumption that games are played by the players named in the starting lists (or approved substitutes).

 Players should observe the Playing and Tournament Rules carefully and should take care to write or communicate their moves clearly, to avoid ambiguity.
 Each move must be accompanied with the necessary information concerning time utilisation and each player is responsible for ensuring the normal continuity of the game.
 Care should be taken to observe rules concerning repetition, advance notification of leave, time exceeding claims, etc.